ipatalas/ngComponentUtility/README.md

 - `ngComponents.forceEnable`: force enable the extension if AngularJS was not detected automatically
 - `ngComponents.angularRoot`: custom Angular root folder relative to workspace root (defaults to workspace root) - use when your workspace contains more projects and Angular project is in a subfolder
 - `ngComponents.memberDiagnostics.enabled`: enable experimental member diagnostics [details](#component-member-diagnostics)
+- `ngComponents.memberDiagnostics.html.checkBindings`: when disabled use of component's binding in the template when it's not defined in the controller will issue a warning
+- `ngComponents.memberDiagnostics.html.checkControllerMembers`: when disabled use of component's controller member in the template will issue a warning

 Whenever one of the globs changes components cache is automatically rebuilt.
 Additionally all component files are monitored for changes and they will be reflected immediately, ie. after adding a binding you can just save the file and go straight to template file to use that binding.